-Below we’ve collected tips & tricks on data logging based on user experiences:
+Below we’ve collected tips & tricks on the remote transfer based on user experiences: